-It is also interesting to consider solutions where the distribution of equity is balanced in some sense.
-E.g. if there are two larger alliances of banks (i.e. sets of nodes) that are owned by the same entity, an authority might be motivated to find a solution that distributes the total equity fairly between these alliances.
+\paragraph{Most balanced solution.} In a slightly different setting, an authority could want to find a solution where the distribution of equity is balanced in some sense.
+E.g. if we have two larger alliances of banks (i.e. sets of nodes), then our goal might be to find a solution that distributes the total equity evenly between these alliances.

-We first consider the special case of finding the solution which is the most balanced for two specific nodes.
-Given nodes $v_1$ and $v_2$, the search problem Min\textsc{DiffEq}$(v_1,v_2)$ is to find the solution where $|q_{v_1}-q_{v_2}|$ is minimal.
+In the simplest case of this problem, we consider two nodes $v_1$ and $v_2$, and we define the problem Min\textsc{Diff}$(v_1,v_2)$ of finding the solution where $|q_{v_1}-q_{v_2}|$ is minimal.